EVLV INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Evolv Technologies Holdings, Inc. f/k/a NewHold Investment Corp. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, March 26, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Evolv Technologies Holdings, Inc. f/k/a NewHold Investment Corp. ("Evolv" or "the Company") (NASDAQ: EVLV) and certain of its officers.
+NEW YORK, April 2, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Evolv Technologies Holdings, Inc. f/k/a NewHold Investment Corp. ("Evolv" or "the Company") (NASDAQ: EVLV) and certain of its officers.

 Class Definition: